JordinaGR/arduino-rfid/README.md

 # arduino-rfid
 This is a door loock using arduino mega, RFID-RC522 and a servo motor.
-Code is inclueded.
+Code is inclueded, file rfid_sensor.

 Here is a video: https://youtu.be/a2WvPmyuhfg